The Best Museums in London | Dinosaurs, Space Exploration and Mummies

-Love this place.
+Love The Science Museum.
 That’s an order.
 Because it’s filled with everything you know about, but probably don’t really know about.
 Like exhibitions on space exploration with the Apollo 10 command module; a flight simulator; a three-metre-high, 600kg Spacelab 2 X-ray telescope; an immersive VR descent from space with astronaut Tim Peake; and displays on developments in contemporary psychological science, medicine, climate and 3D printing.
 And an IMAX theatre.
 Thank God for Science.

 Science Museum Lates: the last Wednesday of every month, showcasing lectures from leading academics, comedy shows, silent discos, workshops and cocktails.